 Because of the pressing and novel nature of our findings, we are submitting this manuscript for publication as a Research Brief to PNAS.
 None of this material has been published or is under consideration elsewhere.
 We hope you find the paper worthy of peer-review.

-On behalf of myself and my co-authors, thank you for your time and consideration.
+On behalf of our co-authors, we thank you for your time and consideration.

 Sincerely,